neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 A `deployment` folder is created in your local directory, which has all of the files needed for deployment with DeepSparse including the `model.onnx`, `config.json`, and `tokenizer.json` files.

-## Sparse Transfer Learning onto Multi-Input Binary-Class GLUE Task (QQP)
+## Sparse Transfer Learning onto GLUE Dataset (Multi-Input Binary-Class - QQP)

 ### QQP Dataset